chamilleri/note-taking-app/README.md

 An app where one can create rich text notes which persist thought ones session.
 For simulating notes being shared with the community the notes support an @mention feature.

-Due to react-quill not officially supporting reacte v18 the project need to be built with `npm i --legacy-peer-deps`

-I noticed that the POST call is creating a new call with each call rather that updating the existing note.
-In the meantime I made the application to run agains the bakand and to be able to mock creating new notes.
+I noticed that the POST call is creating a new note with each call rather that updating the existing note.
+In the meantime I set it up so that the application can be run against the bakand or against a mock (to create new notes).
 This can be done by appenting `?mock=true` to the urls.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).